JulietDeRozario/SPA-Game-Project/README.md

 You can search some games and have more informations about it!

 ## Installation
-Clode this repo and run the index.html file, or click on the title link.
+Clone this repo and open the index.html file, or click on the title link.

 # WARNING
 **This website is ugly**